skytap/well-architected-framework/resiliency/solutions/HotMigrationOverview.md

 <b>Quick Recap: What is Precisely?</b>

-- MIMIX is the most prevalent tool used in RPO scenarios of near-zero
+- Precisely's MIMIX is the most prevalent tool used in RPO scenarios of near-zero
-- Easy to Package – Support for both AIX and IBM I
+- Easy to Package – Support for both AIX and IBM i
 - Automated Role Swaps Allow for Testing, Operations Upgrades in Prod
 - AIX Solution Provides Live Snapshot Capability for Any Subsidiary Environment Seeding

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/media/preciselyhotmigrationtopo.png" width="800">

 This is built on IBM's remote journaling which replicates changed data in real-time and minimizes bandwidth usage.
-The MIMX change data capture replicates non-journaled data.
-This solution is flexible and platform independent because it supports mixed hardware, storage and IBM I OS version.
+The MIMIX change data capture replicates non-journaled data.
+This solution is flexible and platform independent because it supports mixed hardware, storage and IBM i OS version.
 It is also optimized for performance because it:

 -   delivers near-zero RPO (zero with synchronous Remote Journaling)